Sylvia Nasar: A Beautiful Mind

-In 1998, Nasar published A Beautiful Mind, a biography of Nobel Prize-winning economist and mathematician John Forbes Nash Jr. The book describes many aspects of Nash's life and personality and examines the stresses of severe mental illness.
+In 1998, Nasar published A Beautiful Mind, a biography of Nobel Prize-winning economist and mathematician John Forbes Nash Jr. The book describes many aspects Nash's life and personality and examines the stresses of severe mental illness.
 The book won the 1998 National Book Critics Circle Award for biography.

 Grand Pursuit: The Story of Economic Genius

 Nasar's second book, Grand Pursuit, was published in 2011.
 It is a historical narrative which sets forth Nasar's view that economics rescued mankind from squalor and deprivation by placing its material circumstances in its own hands rather than in Fate.
 It won the Los Angeles Times Book Prize, Science and technology.

 "Manifold Destiny"

-On 28 August 2006 The New Yorker published Nasar's article Manifold Destiny, which contained the only interview with Grigori Perelman, who solved the Poincaré conjecture and declined the 2006 Fields Medal.
+On 28 August 2006, The New Yorker published Nasar's article Manifold Destiny, which contained the only interview with Grigori Perelman, who solved the Poincaré conjecture and declined the 2006 Fields Medal.
 The article examined Fields Medalist Shing-Tung Yau's response to Perelman's proof.
 Some mathematicians wrote letters in defense of Yau over Nasar's portrayal, and Yau threatened to file a lawsuit, but no suit was filed.